-I am a researcher especialized in participatory and deliberative approaches to planning and decision-making.
-Throughout my carreer I have studied the use of these approaches for solving spatial, social and environmental problems including urban renewal, public space development, sustainable lifestyles, ecosystem services, community development.
+I am a researcher specialized in participatory and deliberative planning and decision-making.
+Throughout my career, I have studied the use of participation and deliberation for solving spatial, social and environmental problems including urban renewal, public space development, sustainable lifestyles, ecosystem services, community development.
 This has been done in different countries including Colombia, Spain, Sweden, England and the Netherlands.

 I am the Study Director for the Environmental Communication and Management programme at SLU.
 I am course coordinator for the courses Introduction to environmental communication , Conflict, democracy and facilitation and Internship in environmental communication.

 I teach at the Environmental Communication and Management and the Landscape Architecture programmes.
 I am also supervisor of master thesis and PhD students

-I give lectures focusing among other on participatory and deliberative planning; communicative planning theory; differences, conflicts and power relations in collaborative decision-making; participatory planning in the global South; research methods and case study methodology; the political economy of urban development; contemporary trends in urban design; integrated approaches to planning and design; upgrading of informal settlements; renewal of deprived neighbourhoods; tactical/DIY/guerrilla urbanism; and urban development in cities of the global south (particularly Latin America).
+I give lectures focusing among other on participatory and deliberative planning; communicative planning theory; differences, conflicts and power relations in collaborative decision-making; participatory planning in the global South; research methods and case study methodology; the political economy of urban development; integrated approaches to planning and design; upgrading of informal settlements; renewal of deprived neighbourhoods; tactical/DIY/guerrilla urbanism; and urban development in cities of the global south (particularly Latin America).

-I have also been invited to give lectures,be oponent and co-organize courses in universities including Uppsala University, the Royal Institute of Technology (KTH), the University of Milano-Bicocca, the National Agrarian University (UNA) and the Potificia Bolivariana University (UPB).
+I have also been invited to give lectures, be opponent and co-organize courses in universities including Uppsala University, the Royal Institute of Technology (KTH), the University of Milano-Bicocca, the National Agrarian University (UNA) and the Pontificia Bolivariana University (UPB).

 My doctoral research aimed at making a theoretical contribution to the fields of landscape architecture and urban design by focusing on the challenges of participation in planning and urban design.
 The research gave especial emphasis on the understanding of differences, conflicts and power relations within participatory processes and the influences of these in the development of public spaces within cities.
 My PhD thesis “Politicising Participation: Towards a new theoretical approach to participation in the planning and design of public space” was awarded with the 2013 European Council of Landscape Architecture Schools –ECLAS- Outstanding Student Award (3rd Cycle - PhD).